ikskuh/VersaTile/README.md

 texture pixel is equivalent to one model unit.

 So a model that is 64 pixels wide is also 64 units wide.

+## Options

+### Behaviour

+#### Automatic adjust grid orientation
+When this option is active, the grid will align itself with the camera as soon as it is moved.

+#### Horizontal Grid Threshold
+This is a factor from `0.0`…`1.0` that scales the **y axis** when determining the current auto grid.

+The lower this is, the later the grid will align into "horizontal" mode, allowing more camera movement before swapping into horizontal mode.

+### Display

+#### Ground Display

+Determines the way a ground plane is shown.
+When **None**, no ground plane is visible, **Grid** is a static horizontal grid, even when the vertical one is shown and **Solid** is a solid, green surface that is supposed to resemble a grassy ground.